Hepatic vein obstruction is a blockage of the hepatic vein, which carries blood away from the liver.

 Hepatic vein blockage is the most common cause of Budd-Chiari syndrome.

-- Abdominal swelling or stretching
+- Abdominal swelling or stretching due to fluid in the abdomen

 - Pain in the right upper abdomen